underhillanna/PhotosynQ-Documentation/tutorials/_creating_a_project.md

 #### Connecting and Collecting Data on Your Project

-You will need to use the PhotosynQ mobile or desktop app to collect data, only the PhotosynQ apps can connect to the MultispeQ instrument, go here for connection tips.
+You will need to use the PhotosynQ mobile or desktop app to collect data, only the PhotosynQ apps can connect to the MultispeQ Instrument, go here for connection tips.

-Once your project is updated and you have connected to your Instrument like the MulitspeQ, you can collect a large volume of data and store it locally on the app, even if you do not have internet connection.
+Once your project is updated and you have connected to your Instrument like the MultispeQ, you can collect a large volume of data and store it locally on the app, even if you do not have internet connection.
 Once you have finished collecting data, you will need to upload your data to the PhotosynQ server.

 When you collect data in your project, the way it is collected, and later interpreted/displayed is dependent on the protocol and the associated macro selected in project creation.
 If you chose Leaf Photosynthesis V1.0 like most, the measurement should take about ~15 seconds and return data on your phone that looks something like this: